Part One: Parents support their child’s relationship with the other parent by:

 providing the other parent with travel plans and how the child and the parent can be reached.

-Part Five: Parents support conflict-free parenting time transitions by:
+Part Five: Parents support peaceful parenting time transitions by:

 treating the other parent respectfully.